alex-no/field-lingo/README.md

 ],
 ```

-> You can override per-model by adding the model class key in the advActive section.
+> You can override per-model by adding the model class key in the LingoActive section.

 ## Usage in models